Human Fertilisation and Embryology Act 1990: Abortion provisions

 The registered medical practitioner that performs the abortion will continue to act in accordance with the Infant Life (Preservation) Act 1929.

 Amendments

 In 1991 the statutory storage period and special expeditions sections were revisited.
 Regulations were extended storage periods for eggs and sperm.
 Licensing rules for egg and sperm storage were also clarified.

-A Disclosure of Information Act was created in 1992.
-This allowed the Human Fertilisation and Embryology Authority to disclose information to others with the patient's consent. for example, information could be shared with their general practitioner.
+The Human Fertilisation and Embryology (Disclosure of Information) Act 1992 allowed the Human Fertilisation and Embryology Authority to disclose information to others with the patient's consent. for example, information could be shared with their general practitioner.

 The Criminal Justice and Public Order Act 1994 added section 156.
 This prohibited the treatment of cells from aborted embryos.
 During the same year the Parental Orders regulations allowed parental orders to be made in surrogacy cases.

 In 1996 the permitted storage period for embryos was extended.

 The Human Fertilisation and Embryology (Deceased Fathers) Act 2003 amended section 28 in 2000.

 Sperm may be taken from a deceased male to fertilize an egg if the corresponding man and woman were: